Understand your privacy rights.

 Right to an Accounting of Disclosures

 You have the right to request a list of certain disclosures that we have made of your PHI.
 Your request must state a time period that may not be longer than six years.
-Your request should indicate in what form you want the list (for example, on paper or electronically).
+Your request should indicate in what form you want the list (for example, on paper, electronically).
 The first list you request within a twelve-month period will be free.
-For additional lists during such twelve-month periods, we may charge you for the costs of providing the list.
+For additional lists during such twelve-month period, we may charge you for the costs of providing the list.
 We will notify you of the cost involved and you may choose to withdraw or modify your request at that time before any costs are incurred.

 Right to a Paper Copy of This Notice